ga-curriculum/seb-pre-work-adding-content-to-a-webpage/README.md

 <h1 class="slide-header">Knowledge Check</h1>

 Let’s practice your list-making skills.
-In the box below (not on Zelda’s website), write out the HTML code that would create a list like this one:
+Which of the following HTML code blocks would create a list like this one?

 ```
 Types of cats:
 1. Tuxedo